Windows Vista, 7, 8 and 8.1 already have Windows Search, a powerful indexing and searching software, preinstalled.

 In Windows Vista and 7, emptying the whole history is not that easy.
 The safest way is to install a free program called CCleaner and make sure the Other Explorer MRUs item is selected in the Windows Explorer section before clicking the Run Cleaner button.

-In Windows 8, open Settings Search using keyboard shortcut Windows Key+W and type "search".
-Then click Delete search history.
-Actually, most of the results will take you to the same PC settings Metro app.
+In Windows 8 and 8.1, open Settings Search using keyboard shortcut Windows Key+W and type "search".
+Then click Delete search history or Clear search history.
+Actually, most of the results will take you to the same PC settings Modern UI app.

 - Show the apps I search most often at the top - if set to "On", puts the apps you use most often for additional searches at the top of list, instead of sorting search-capable apps by name.